top of page

 Guitar riffs are recognizable parts of songs your students will love to play as they learn lead guitar!
 I've provided resources in a variety of formats.
 The riffs on this site are organized by:

-* Note: Guitar Riffs are a very important supplement to the Teachers Pay Teachers curriculum.
-They are updated every year with the goal of representing more artists, genres, and eras of music.
+Note: Guitar Riffs are a very important supplement to full practice pieces that I use within my curriculum.
+They are updated every year with the goal of representing more artists, genres, and eras of music!

 bottom of page